agmonr/raspberrypi_digital_frame/readme.md

     sudo ./install.sh

  and hope for good.
- If everything will work good, you should have the software installed on /opt/frame/.
+ You should have the software installed on '/opt/frame/'.
+ The default photos folder is '/home/Photos/'
- The example scripts can set the screen for always on or off.
+ The example scripts will set the screen for always on or off and some other stuff.
- You sould have a few new services running now take a look in the services folder.
+ You sould have a few new services running now; take a look in the services folder.
  HAVE FUN.

 ## Vagrant for dev